 The Company markets the product directly in the United Kingdom.
-The Company has distribution agreements with commercial partners in 17 countries including the United States, Japan, Canada, Brazil, Venezuela, Denmark, Holland and France, and on November 20, 2001, the Company signed a non-binding memorandum of understanding with Hindustan Latex Limited in India.
+The Company has distribution agreements with commercial partners in 17 countries including the United States, Japan, Canada, Brazil, Venezuela, Denmark, Holland and France, and signed a non-binding memorandum of understanding with Hindustan Latex Limited in India.
 The agreements are generally exclusive for a single country.
-Under these agreements, each partner markets and distributes the female condom in a single country and the Company manufacturers the female condom and sells the product to the partner for distribution in that country.
+Under these agreements, each partner markets and distributes the female condom in a single country and the Company manufactures the female condom and sells the product to the partner for distribution in that country.